 Stuffed Chicken Breast

 The thing about this bold recipe from The Modern Proper is that it looks much more difficult to accomplish than it is.
-After cutting a “pocket” into the side of chicken breasts, fill it with a mixture of pesto, garlic, cream cheese, sun-dried tomatoes, and spinach.
+After cutting a pocket into the side of chicken breasts, fill it with a mixture of pesto, garlic, cream cheese, sun-dried tomatoes, and spinach.
 Cook the chicken, and dinner is served in 30 minutes.

 Thin-Crust Arugula Pizza

 It’s possible to make a restaurant-quality pizza from the comforts of your home (in all of 15 minutes) if you follow this recipe from Half Baked Harvest.
 A whole wheat tortilla is layered with fresh herbs, crushed tomatoes, artichoke hearts, shredded provolone, and pepperoni.
-It’s all cooked on a stovetop, broiled, and then served with hot honey.
+It’s all cooked on the stovetop, broiled, and then served with hot honey.

 Steak and Potato Skewers

-Get the grill fired up for this dish from How Sweet Eats, which features Yukon gold potatoes, beef tenderloin, bell peppers, and onions that are set on skewers and cooked over an open flame.
+Get the grill fired up for this dish from How Sweet Eats, which features Yukon Gold potatoes, beef tenderloin, bell peppers, and onions that are set on skewers and cooked over an open flame.
 Serve them with a rosemary chimichurri to complement the rich flavors.